 - Once the form is approved, we will work with you to book an appointment for an upcoming visit.
-There will be four appointment slots available each day in Special Collections in Firestone and four in Special Collections in Mudd.
+There are a limited number of appointments available in each location.
 You will need to book separate appointment times for Mudd and Firestone reading rooms.

 We highly recommend that you register for a Special Collections Research Account and request materials ahead of your visit.
 A number of our collections are stored in our off-site storage facility and can take 48-72 hours to arrive on site.
 You can use the finding aids database or library catalog to find and request materials.
 You will be able to have 1-6 items at a time at your reading room desk depending on the format.
 Staff will review with you how best to handle each item during your visit.

 Once everything above is in place, we recommend reviewing our Reading Room Guidelines ahead of your visit to familiarize yourself with the research experience.
 You are welcome to take your own digital images of most of the collections.
 More details can be found on the Digital Camera Usage in the Reading Room page.
 If you have any questions or concerns, please feel free to contact us through the Ask Us! form.

 We appreciate your patience and understanding as we welcome outside researchers back to campus.